-First, I partake in this game pf push and pull because I am their mother which will always trump being their friend.
+First, I partake in this game of push and pull because I am their mother, which will always trump being their friend.

-Second, I realized the energy I was using to try and convince them I was doing all this for their own safety and because I loved them more than anything else in the entire world was seriously cutting into the energy I have stored to exercise and scrub the baseboards so it had to stop.
+Second, I realized the energy I was using to try and convince them I was doing all this for their own safety and because I loved them more than anything else in the entire world was seriously cutting into the energy I had stored to exercise and scrub the baseboards, so it had to stop.

 I don’t know how else to parent my teenagers.
 Some may call it being an overprotective mom or use terms like “helicopter parenting” or whatever it’s called.
-People can throw me into a parenting category, I literally don’t care.
+People can throw me into a parenting category; I don’t care.

-When I was a teenager, I got myself into some sketchy situations when my mother wasn’t paying attention.
-But I also feel like this is time I need to be watching my kids as they navigate their way from tricky situations.
+As a teenager, I got into sketchy situations when my mother wasn’t paying attention.
+But I also feel like this is the time I need to be watching my kids as they navigate their way from tricky situations.
 These years aren’t made to set them free and hope for the best because I trust them, which I do.

-I give them freedoms in small doses even though to them it feels like they are being held captive.
-They’ve broken my trust and I’ve let them earn it back and I believe the only way to do that is give them an appropriate consequence, make them do their time, then try again.
+I give them freedom in small doses even though it feels like they are being held captive to them.
+They’ve broken my trust, and I’ve let them earn it back, and I believe the only way to do that is to give them an appropriate consequence, make them do their time, then try again.

-But as parents we are all different; we have different kids; we are comfortable parenting different ways and sure, some of our past experiences come into play here because that’s what makes us who we are.
+But as parents, we are all different; we have different kids; we are comfortable parenting in different ways, and sure, some of our past experiences come into play here because that’s what makes us who we are.

-I will always believe our kids are looking to us to set boundaries for them and I no longer question my parenting by comparing what I allow my kids to do against what other parents allow their kids to do.
-I just can’t– it makes my head spin and shows my kids I’m unsure of myself.
-Which I totally am sometimes by the way, but my gut never lies.
+I will always believe our kids are looking to us to set boundaries for them, and I no longer question my parenting by comparing what I allow my kids to do against what other parents allow their kids to do.
+I just can’t — it makes my head spin and shows my kids I’m unsure of myself.
+I am sometimes, by the way, but my gut never lies.

 If I don’t feel good about sending my daughter to a coed sleepover, even if she’s the only one not going, I won’t let her go.
 I’ve gone against my intuition enough times in my life to realize when I do that, it’s always the wrong decision.

-You might feel okay about something today, but have a reason to change your mind the following week, and you really don’t need to beat yourself up about that decision.
+You might feel okay about something today but have a reason to change your mind the following week, and you don’t need to beat yourself up about that decision.